Dr Navan Govender

 I am fundamentally interested in the role of texts in mediating relationships of power in English language, literacy, and literary education.
 This includes how texts are produced, used, circulated, and redesigned in and beyond contexts of teaching and learning.
 This involves working within the multidisciplinary field of critical literacies which understands that language (and sign systems more broadly), literacy (and meaning-making more broadly), power, identity, and social justice are intrinsic to the wholistic cognitive, social, and ethical development of young people and adults.
 It also understands that language and literacy education is bound to ideology (value-systems), and is therefore also a site for social and political action toward socially just futures.

-My scholar-activist work in qualitative research and pedagogy therefore draws explicitly on the fields of critical applied linguistics, literacy studies, critical (multimodal) discourse analysis, queer/trans/feminist praxis, decolonial and anti-racist praxis, affect theory, and cultural sustainability as they pertain to teaching and learning in English education.
+My scholar-activist work in qualitative research and pedagogy therefore draws explicitly on the fields of critical applied linguistics, literacy studies, multimodal critical discourse analysis, queer/trans/feminist praxis, decolonial and anti-racist praxis as they pertain to teaching and learning in English education.
 At the interface of critical, queer, and decolonial theory and practice, I seek to explore conditions for (re)imagining more socially just practice in curriculum design, pedagogy, and assessment with (student) teachers and teacher educators.
 While I focus on (a)gender and (a)sexual diversity, anti-racism, and decoloniality in language and literacy education, I explore these as inherently entangled with a broad range of other social categories.

 Currently, I work on two main projects that are located in and beyond Scotland: